 How to say coffee in Spanish

 Coffee in Spanish is café and it is pronounced as (kah-feh).

 Something else to know about Spanish is that the nouns have gender – either masculine or feminine.

 In the case of coffee, it is a masculine noun.
-Which means that cafe uses the masculine article “el”.
+This means that cafe uses the masculine article “el”.
 In contrast, leche (milk) is feminine so it uses the feminine article “la”.

 So here’s how it looks:

 Coffee is spelled the same ways as we spell cafe – another word for a coffee shop: c-a-f-é